The Andorian Incident: Reception

 Entertainment Weekly gave the episode a positive review, and enjoyed the revelation at the end: "every series makes a valiant attempt at a surprise.
 But the results are rarely as successful" [as this].

 IGN rated it 3 out of 5.

-Keith DeCandido of Tor.com gave it 8 out of 10 in his 2022 rewatch, and wrote: "this is a fantastic episode of Enterprise, doing exactly the sort of thing a prequel can do well."
+Keith DeCandido of Tor.com gave it eight out of ten in his 2022 rewatch, and wrote: "this is a fantastic episode of Enterprise, doing exactly the sort of thing a prequel can do well."
 He also praises the actors, particularly Blalock for her restrained and conflicted performance.

 SyFy Portal ranked the episode 38 out of the 40 greatest Star Trek episodes, and said episodes like this revealed the show's early potential, but that was not fulfilled with any consistency until Manny Coto and Season 4.
+In 2016, The Hollywood Reporter ranked "The Andorian Incident" the 100th best Star Trek episode, noting how it established the story for the Andorians and Vulcans in the series.
 In 2016, Empire ranked this the 36th best of the 700 plus Star Trek television episodes.

-In 2016, The Hollywood Reporter ranked "The Andorian Incident" the 100th best Star Trek episode, noting how it established the story for the Andorians and Vulcans in the series.
 In their binge watch guide, Wired recommended this episode as one to watch, calling it an example of "showing things that fans had long wanted to see".
 In a 2015 interview with some of the show's cast, SyFy recommended this episode as an Enterprise cast favorite.
 In 2016, Treknews.net had "The Andorian Incident" ranked as one of the top ten episodes of Enterprise; they note how Captain Archer must deal with an Andorian, Shran, who is introduced in this episode.
-In 2016, TrekNews.net rated it 9th on their top 10 essential episodes of Enterprise.
+In 2016, TrekNews.net rated it ninth on their top ten essential episodes of Enterprise.
 In 2021, The Digital Fix said this was the best episode in season one of Enterprise.